Who can currently travel to Switzerland?

 Is there testing or quarantines upon arrival in Switzerland?

-No. For the approved countries listed above, at this time, there is no mandatory testing or quarantines upon arrival.
+No. For the approved countries listed above in black text, at this time, there is no mandatory testing or quarantines upon arrival.

 Passengers should expect a health screening from a border officer, as well as agree to temperature scans.